Edgar-Donk/edgar-donk.github.io/README.md

 mapping working here.
 ```
 >>>s.theme_use('default')
->>>s.map('.', 'background')
+>>>s.map('.', 'background') # '.' is the shorthand for common
 [('disabled', '#d9d9d9'), ('active', '#ececec')]
 ```
-Ahha - now we can see that all widgets with a background element will react in a similar way, so if you haven't done it see what happens when you pass the cursor over our scrollbar example.
+Ahha - now we can see that all widgets with a "background" element will react in a similar way, so if you haven't done it see what happens when you pass the cursor over our scrollbar example.
 By the by if we test for relief, which we tested on button, with a common mapping we get an empty result, so "." is a specific instance and not some form of wildcard.
 ```
 >>>s.map('.', 'relief')
 []
 ```
-Since the common and button mapping may have more than one states what happens if we query it without any elements:-
+Since the common and button mapping may have more than one state what happens if we query it without any elements:-
 ```
 >>>s.map('.')
 {'background': [('disabled', '#d9d9d9'), ('active', '#ececec')],